 call pmprogram(schdle, name, cpu, slot, pmflag, istat)

 integer schdle, cpu, slot, pmflag, istat

-character () name
+character\ (\) name

-a unique, positive integer value representing the identifier for the frequency-based scheduler on which the process is scheduled.
+schdle a unique, positive integer value representing the identifier for the frequency-based scheduler on which the process is scheduled.
 You can obtain this value by making a call to fbsconfigure(3f) (see page 7-7 for an explanation of this subroutine) or fbsid(3f) (see page 7-12).
-If you wish to reference the frequency-based scheduler on which the calling process is scheduled without knowing its identifier, you can specify a value of - 1.

-a standard path name identifying the process for which performance monitoring is to be started or stopped.
+If you wish to reference the frequency-based scheduler on which the calling process is scheduled without knowing its identifier, you can specify a value of - 1 . name a standard path name identifying the process for which performance monitoring is to be started or stopped.
 A full or relative path name of up to 1024 characters can be specified.
-If this variable is filled with blanks, you must provide the frequency-based scheduler process identifier in the slot parameter.

-an integer value indicating the processor(s) to be used in conjunction with the value of the name parameter to identify the process for which performance monitoring is to be started or stopped.
-Acceptable values and corresponding results are as follows:

-- O The first process named by name that is currently running on the processor from which the call is made is specified - -1 The first process named by name that is currently running on any processor is specified an integer value providing the unique frequency-based scheduler process identifier for the process for which performance monitoring is to be started or stopped.
-This value is obtained when you make a call to schedpgmadd (see page 7-47 for an explanation of this subroutine).
-This value must be - 1 if you wish to identify the process only by specifying name and cpu.
+If this variable is filled with blanks, you must provide the frequency-based scheduler process identifier in the slot parameter. сри an integer value indicating the processor(s) to be used in conjunction with the value of the name parameter to identify the process for which performance monitoring is to be started or stopped.
+Acceptable values and corresponding results are as follows: 0 The first process named by name that is currently running on the processor from which the call is made is specified -1 The first process named by name that is currently running on any processor is specified Bit mask If (cpu &amp; (1&lt;i is an integer ranging from zero to 15 and representing a CPU) and it is the only bit set, the first process named by name that is currently running on CPU i is specified If (cpu &amp; (1&lt; If (cpu & ( $1 << i$ )) is set and it is not the only bit set, the first process named by name that is currently running on any of the selected CPUs is specified slotan integer value providing the unique frequency-based scheduler process identifier for the process for which performance monitoring is to be started or stopped.
+This value is obtained when you make a call to schedpgmadd (see page 7-53 for an explanation of this subroutine).
+This value must be - 1 if you wish to identify the process only by specifying name and cpu.pmflagan integer value indicating whether performance monitoring is to be started or stopped.
+A nonzero value indicates that an integer value indicating whether performance monitoring is to be started or stopped.

-Bit mask If (cpu & (1 << i)) is set (where i is an integer ranging from zero to 15 and representing a CPU) and it is the only bit set, the first process named by name that is currently running on CPU i is specified pmflag an integer value indicating whether performance monitoring is to be started or stopped.
 A nonzero value indicates that performance monitoring is to be started.
 A zero value indicates that performance monitoring is to be stopped.

-If (cpu & (1 << i)) is set and it is not the only bit set, the first process named by name that is currently running on any of the selected CPUs is specified an integer value indicating whether or not an error has occurred.
+istat an integer value indicating whether or not an error has occurred.
 A value of zero indicates that no error has occurred.
 A nonzero value indicates that an error of a specific type has occurred.
 Refer to the pmprogram(3f) man page for a listing of the nonzero values that may be returned and the types of errors that they represent.